COSC3020/tsp-held-karp-ClaytonBrown4741/README.md

 memoization could best be done in this scenario.
 Inspiration on how to properly optimize my code came from this link:
 https://github.com/COSC3020/tsp-held-karp-rzafft1/tree/main

+**QUESTION:**:
+In the comments for my most recent push of this assignment, you said, "What do you need to
+do for each of those subset-start city combinations?"
+I was a little confused about what
+you meant by this, so I thought I'd ask in order to avoid potentially doing unnecessary
+work.
+Did you mean that my Runtime Analysis was off because I forgot to account for a
+particular factor, or is my Runtime Analysis correct but you'd just like me to explain
+in more detail how I came to that conclusion?
+Any clarification you could give me on
+this issue would be greatly appreciated.

 **ANSWER**:
 The worst case time complexity of this problem will depend almost entirely